devfile/registry-operator/DEVFILE_REGISTRY.md

 # Devfile Registry

-DevfileRegistry is a custom resource allows you to create and manage your own index server and registry viewer.
-In order to be added, the Devfile
+DevfileRegistry is a custom resource allowing you to create and manage your own index server and registry viewer.
+In order to be added, the
-Registry must be reachable, supports the Devfile v2.0 spec and above, and is not using the default namespace.
+Devfile Registry must be reachable, must support the Devfile v2.0 spec and above, and cannot be deployed to the default namespace.

 ## Deploying a Devfile Registry